EndlessSkyCommunity/world-forge/README.md

 Thx Local God, LeafyGrove, Storm Crow for helping in creating and updating.
 Thx to Earl Grey, from whom i basically copied and edited the swizzle change system.
 Special Thanks goes to Derpy Horse, as well as the official title "Maintainer of World Forge".
+No, for real, Derpy is the reason this still exists.